ShaabanM/tardigrade/ether_switch/notes.md

 ## Workflow (Repeat Before, During, After Beam)

 - Move the ehternet switch from the corner of the room to the beam line.
+  - Have secondary switch as backup access to GSE
 - Set the ping IP for testing in `ping_test.sh`
+- Set the descriptive NAME of the file to be saved for ping_test.sh
 - Run the test using `python3 run.py`
 - this will run the SMRT network tracker as well as a ping test